scientific-python/specs/purpose-and-process/index.md

 would be through team consensus.
 A SPEC may not be a good fit for every single project, and thus there is no expectation that all SPECs must be adopted by all projects.
-Different SPECs may even recommend differing approaches to the same problem for the sake of discussion and consensus-building among the projects.
-However, it is often better to capture the various approaches to one problem in one SPEC.

-That said, the purpose of the SPEC process is

-1. to help unify the ecosystem for users;
-2. to provide guidance to projects on technical issues or processes;
-3. to document standard APIs, development tools, and community practices; and
-4. to serve as a mechanism for ecosystem contributors to discuss common problems and develop shared solutions.

-SPECs serve their purpose to the extent that they are discussed and adopted by several projects—and their authority stems from the extent to which they are.
+That said, SPECs serve their purpose to the extent that they are discussed and adopted by several projects—and their authority stems from the extent to which they are.

-## Key Concepts
+## Key Terms

 Scientific Python Ecosystem
 : The **ecosystem** is a loose federation of community developed Python projects